BuvinJT/distbuilder/docs/ConfigClasses.md

 ### QtIfwRemovePriorInstallationPage

-This class is derived from `QtIfwPerformOperationPage`.
+This class is derived from `QtIfwDynamicOperationsPage`.
 It works in concert with `QtIfwOnPriorInstallationPage`, performing the actual action of the removal.
 If desired, you may supply your own custom definition of this page, else the library will inject the default version of this.